sablier-labs/docs/docs/contracts/v2/reference/periphery/interfaces/interface.ISablierV2MerkleLockup.md

 airstreams, which is a portmanteau of "airdrop" and "stream".
 This is an airdrop model where the tokens are distributed over time, as opposed to all at once.

-_This is the base interface for MerkleStreamer contracts.
+_This is the base interface for MerkleLockup contracts.
 See the Sablier docs for more guidance on how streaming works: https://docs.sablier.com/._

 ## Functions